 Most companies have more than 11 people working on any given product.
 Just to make Scrum fit (a local optimization), they will redefine “Product” to mean something narrower than the whole product.
 This is the first step into a house of mirrors where words mean the opposite of their original intent.

 The next mistake is to give each team a “Product Backlog” which astute observers will notice is really only a Team Backlog.

 And then give each team a separate “Product Owner” who is really just a Team Output Owner.

-A decendent of the failed Rational Unified Process (RUP) approach called Scaled Agile Framework (SAFe) adds a multi-layer stack of traditional management on top of our “Scrum Teams.”
-It sells really well because it’s really just renaming all the traditional roles to Agile-sounding roles.
+A decendant of the failed Rational Unified Process (RUP) approach called Scaled Agile Framework (SAFe) adds a multi-layer stack of traditional management on top of our “Scrum Teams.”
+It sells because it’s really just renaming all the traditional roles to Agile-sounding roles.

-Scrum Masters (and management, if you have it) should help eradicate your current incentives and encourage a Whole Product Focus instead.
+Scrum Masters (and management, if you have it) should help eradicate narrow views and encourage a Whole Product Focus instead.

 Images from Product Owner In A Nutshell by Henrik Kniberg. ↩